Dietary Changes for Celiac Disease

 When eating out, if you’re not sure about the ingredients in a particular dish, ask the chef how the food was prepared.
 You can also ask whether a gluten-free menu is available.
 Most restaurants have a website where you can review the menu in advance.

-As you and your family become experts in reading food and product labels, you’ll be able to detect hidden sources of gluten before they can cause a problem.
+As you and your family become experts in reading food and product labels, you’ll be able to find hidden sources of gluten before they can cause a problem.
 You might also get more ideas from joining a support group, in person or online, that can help you adjust to your new way of life.
 These are great forums for learning a wealth of delicious recipes for everything from gluten-free cookies and banana bread to biscuits, trail mix, and grits.